EternalllZM/rtd-codz/docs/source/appeal_guide.rst

 \"I do not know the reason why I was banned.\"
 ::
-    You are linked to the entire list of rules above.
-They are also on the side bar.
+    You are linked to the entire list of rules above and on the side bar.
 There is no excuse.

 \"I meant to send that to a friend.\"
 ::